Baking Pan Conversion Calculator guide

 How to use the Baking Pan Conversion Calculator

 The Baking Pan Conversion Calculator compares the surface area of two rectangular pans.
 The area ratio gives a starting scale factor for batter amount or servings.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Baking Pan Conversion Calculator